cloudquery/cloudquery/website/pages/blog/azure-cost-optimization-with-cloudquery.md

 ## The Azure Resources View

 The `azure_resources` view is useful for seeing all your Azure resources in one place or finding a specific resource, by id or name.
-It's a view, so it's not synced to the database, but we can create it by running the query provided [here](https://github.com/cloudquery/cq-provider-azure/blob/main/views/resource.sql).
+It's a view, so it's not synced to the database, but we can create it by running the queries provided [here](https://github.com/cloudquery/cq-provider-azure/blob/main/views/resource.sql).
 First query will drop the view if it exists, and the second query will create it.
 Run these queries in your PostgreSQL database.

 ## Correlating the data